Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 Fingerprinting for hazardous materials haulers

-The USA Patriot Act requires all states to conduct background checks before issuing, renewing, or transferring a hazardous materials ("H") endorsement on a commercial driver license (CDL).
+The USA Patriot Act requires all states to conduct background checks before issuing, renewing, or transferring a hazardous materials endorsement (HME) on a commercial driver license (CDL).
 Background checks include a fingerprint check done by the Federal Bureau of Investigation (FBI) and review by the Transportation Security Administration (TSA).
-Individuals identified as posing a security threat may be denied an "H" endorsement.
+Individuals identified as posing a security threat may have the HME denied by TSA.

-Pearson VUE is only a collection point and will not review background or customer information.
+Fieldprint is only a collection point and will not review background or customer information.
 All collected personal data will be protected and secure.
 Services are provided by Fieldprint at their test/service centers throughout the U.S.

-In addition to the non-refundable fee of $44 collected by DMV for a commercial driver license, the fee for a background check, as determined by federal rule, for a hazmat hauler will be $37.25, which will be collected by Pearson VUE.
-Pearson VUE is not required to accept personal checks.
+In addition to the non-refundable TSA background check fee of $44 collected by DMV, the fee for a fingerprinting and background check for a hazmat hauler will be $31.25, which will be collected by Fieldprint.

-If it is determined a driver does not pose a security threat, DMV central office will mail a new CDL with an "H" endorsement to the driver.
+If it is determined a driver does not pose a security threat, DMV central office will mail a new CDL with an HME endorsement to the driver.

 Questions?
 Contact us: Wisconsin DMV email service

 All external hyperlinks are provided for your information and for the benefit of the general public.
 The Wisconsin Department of Transportation does not testify to, sponsor or endorse the accuracy of the information provided on externally linked pages.
 Some pages contain links to other documents and media types (PDF, Word, Flash, Video, etc.) and require free plugins to work.
 Visit our software information page for assistance.